 You have choices!

 - You can Homeschool High School through one of the accredited homeschool programs,

-- Have your child to earn a high school diploma, whether accredited or not,
+- Have your child to earn a high school diploma through an unaccredited homeschool program,

-- Homeschool your child through high school, then create your own transcript and a portfolio, or
+- You can Homeschool High School, then create your own transcript and a portfolio, or

 - Have your child take the G.E.D. to prove he has reached the necessary level of educational competence.

 If you choose the first homeschool high school option, you will find homeschoolers who don’t feel an accredited diploma is ‘necessary’, and it is not ‘necessary’.
 However having an accredited diploma can help your child if your child can be successful with accommodations.

 For a child with a specific learning disability, an accredited diploma can add credibility to their high school studies.
 However, there will likely be hoops you have to jump through to get necessary accommodations.
 Here’s a key point: IF you are going to use a virtual or correspondence high school program anyway, using an accredited program won’t make a huge difference.
 Either way, accredited or not, if you enroll your child in an outside program, you’re no longer “in charge” of your child’s education.